-&lt;sup>18 Shandong Energy is deemed to be interested in the 822,157,715 Shares which Yankuang Energy is interested in as beneficial owner as it is entitled to exercise or control the exercise of more than one-third of the voting power at general meetings of Yankuang Energy.
-Cinda International HGB Investment (UK) limited, an indirect wholly owned subsidiary of China Cinda Asset Management Co., Ltd, is interested in 157,864,967 Shares which are
+18 Shandong Energy is deemed to be interested in the 822,157,715 Shares which Yankuang Energy is interested in as beneficial owner as it is entitled to exercise or control the

-&lt;sup>11 Cinda International HGB Investment (UK) limited, an indirect wholly owned subsidiary of China Cinda Asset Management Co., Ltd, is interested in 157,864,967 Shares which are held via various accounts and nominees.
-China Cinda Asset Management Co., Ltd, China Cinda (HK) Holdings Company Limited, Cinda International Holdings Limited, Cinda Securities Co., Ltd, China Cinda (HK) Holdings Company Limited, Cinda International Holdings Limited are each deemed to be interested in the 157,864,967 Shares which Cinda International HGB Investment (UK) Limited is interested in the 157,864,967 Shares which Cinda International HGB Investment (UK) Limited is interested in the 157,864,967 Shares which Cinda International HGB Investment (UK) Limited is interested in the 157,864,967 Shares which Cinda International HGB Investment (UK) Limited is interested in the 157,864,967 Shares which Cinda International HGB Investment (UK) Limited holding is sourced from 'disclosure of interests' observable on the 'HKEX news' website dated 15-Dec-2023.
+19 Cinda International HGB Investment (UK) limited, an indirect wholly owned subsidiary of China Cinda Asset Management Co., Ltd., is interested in 157,864,967 Shares which are held via various accounts and nominees.
+China Cinda Asset Management Co., Ltd., China Cinda (HK) Holdings Company Limited, Cinda International Holdings Limited, Cinda Securities Co., Ltd., China Cinda (HK) Asset Management Co., Ltd., China Cinda International High Grade Fund B, L.P., China Agriculture Investment Limited and Cinda Securities (H.K.) holdings Limited are each deemed to be interested in the 157,864,967 Shares which Cinda International HGB Investment (UK) Limited is interested in as beneficial owner.
+The Cinda International HGB Investment (UK) limited holding is sourced from 'disclosure of interests' observable on the 'HKEX news' website dated 15-Dec-2023.

-Dear Shareholder,
+Dear Shareholder.